henrihapponen/oura-ring-wrapper/README.md

 ## How It Works

-This project includes two parts:
+This project includes two parts: `get-ring-data.py` and `visualize.py`

 ### 1. `get-ring-data.py` is a script used to download all the user data the Oura API has to offer (there's tons!).